DerekKen/derekken.github.io/_includes/about/en.md

 > Life is    about creating yourself.

-Hi, I am *DerekKen* (Ruikang Deng), an undergraduate student at [Nankai University](http://www.nankai.edu.cn), majoring in software engineering.
+Hi, I am *DerekKen* (Ruikang Deng), an undergraduate student at [Nankai University](http://www.nankai.edu.cn), soccer devotee(both on the pitch & in front of the screen), majoring in software engineering.

  Currently I am an intern at [Nankai-Baidu Joint Laboratory](http://nbjl.nankai.edu.cn), focusing on parallel computing and HPC.